ml-retrospectives/neurips2020/_pages/01_call.md

 - Clarity of writing
 - Vulnerability and honesty in discussion, particularly if the submission is by the original author
 - Quality of discussion of limitations
-- Significance of new insights
+- Significance of new insights (when applicable)
-- Presentation of new results or figures
+- Presentation of new results or figures (when applicable)
+- Thoroughness of literature review (when applicable)